MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/list.md

 The **list** command will show not only the update version available, but the source that the update is available from.

+If there are no updates available, **list** will only show you the currently installed version and the update column will not be displayed.

 * [Use the winget tool to list and manage applications](index.md)